 * SMLLC = Single Member LLC

-In some states LLCs (especially single member LLCs) can be treated as a disregarded entity, meaning an individual operating a business as an LLC may be treated as a sole proprietorship, or a group operating as an LLC may be treated as a partnership (which defeats the limited liability purpose of establishing an LLC); a sole proprietor has unlimited personal liability for the business; in the case of a partnership, the partners have joint and several liability, meaning any and all of the partners can be held liable for the business' debts no matter how large or small their percentage of ownership, and should be a concern for anyone considering this form of organization.
+In some states, LLCs (especially single member LLCs) can be treated as a disregarded entity.
+Meaning an individual operating a business as an LLC may be treated as a sole proprietorship, or a group operating as an LLC may be treated as a partnership (which defeats the limited liability purpose of establishing an LLC).
+A sole proprietor has unlimited personal liability for the business.
+In the case of a partnership, the partners have joint, and several liabilities, meaning any and all of the partners can be held liable for the business' debts no matter how large or small their percentage of ownership and should be a concern for anyone considering this form of organization.